hjbolus/Mathematical-Logic-Through-Python/README.md

 `Out [2]:Ax[(Man(x)->Mortal(x))] is composed of the quantifier A, bound variable x, and statement (Man(x)->Mortal(x)).
 The statement is composed of subformulas Man(x) and Mortal(x), with the operator ->`

+### Models

 ### Axioms and schemas
-  Axioms are implemented as Schema objects, which include a Formula and a set of templates indicating which terms and relations may be instantiated with other values.
+  Axioms are implemented as `Schema` objects, which include a formula and a set of templates indicating which terms and relations may be instantiated with other values.
 The following schema expresses the substitutability of equals, and can be instantiated as follows (I added a parsing method to the class Schema to allow copying and pasting from displayed objects):

 `In [3]: schema = Schema.parse('Schema: (c=d->(R(c)->R(d))) [templates: R, c, d]')`